aiidateam/aiida-core/docs/source/developer_guide/devel_tutorial/code_plugin_int_sum.rst

    calcinfo.retrieve_list = [self._DEFAULT_OUTPUT_FILE]

-The entries of the list should either be a string, which corresponds to the full filepath of the file on the remote, or if you want to specify a group of files with wildcards, it should be another list containing the following three items
+The entries of the list should either be a string, which corresponds to the full file path of the file on the remote, or if you want to specify a group of files with wildcards, it should be another list containing the following three items

 * Remote path with wildcards e.g. ``some/path/bigfiles*[0-9].xml``